LionBlade/PasswordSystem_02/README.md

-# PasswordSystem_02
-This program is the second password string system program.
+This program is the second string project program.